CLI Reference

 ktx wiki

-List or search wiki pages.
+List, search, or read wiki pages.

 Command signature

-ktx wiki [options] [query...]
+ktx wiki [options] [query...] # list (bare) or search (with query)

 • Bare ktx wiki lists local wiki pages.

-• ktx wiki <query...> searches local wiki pages (multi-word queries are joined with a space).
+• ktx wiki <query...> searches local wiki pages.
+Multi-word queries are joined with a space.

 Edit the Markdown files under wiki/ directly, or ingest source content with ktx ingest, when you need to add or update wiki knowledge.